SherylMathew47/GPS-guided-bot--arduino/README.md

 # GPS-guided-bot-arduino
 This is the arduino code.
-Upload it to arduino.
+Upload Final Sketch to arduino.